 Tools

 These tools are your basic kit to prep and assemble your materials.
-If you’re building your wooden dog kennel with kids, you can avoid using a saw by asking your local hardware store to do the cutting once you’re done measuring.
+These tools are your basic kit to prep and assemble your materials.
+If you’re learning how to make a homemade dog kennel with kids, you can skip the saw by asking your local hardware store to do the cutting once you’re done measuring.

 Steps for building a dog kennel out of wood

-If you’ve ever bought your dog a travel crate you’ll know it must be big enough for Rover to stand up, turn around and lie down in.
-This is pretty much a similar guideline for building your doggo’s wooden kennel.
+If you’ve ever bought your dog a travel crate, you’ll know it must be big enough for Rover to stand up, turn around and lie down in.
+This is pretty much a similar guideline for building your dog’s DIY wooden kennel.

 Measuring your dog